sujinsjlee/Cloud/docs/AWS/aws_db.md

 ## Aurora
 - **Aurora Serverless** – for unpredictable / intermittent workloads
 - **Aurora Multi-Master** – for continuous writes failover
+- **Aurora – Custom Endpoints** :
+    - Define a subset of Aurora Instances as a Custom Endpoint
+    - The Reader Endpoint is generally not used after defining Custom Endpoints
+    - Aurora uses single reader endpoint for all replica nodes.
+    - We can create new custom endpoint for the workload.
+- Aurora **storage automatically grows** in increments of 10GB, up to 128 TB.
+- Aurora can have 15 replicas while MySQL has 5, and **the replication process is faster** (sub 10 ms replica lag)
+- **Failover in Aurora is instantaneous**.
+It’s HA (High Availability) native.

 ## types
 - **RDBMS (= SQL / OLTP)**: RDS, Aurora – great for joins